Saturday, November 7, 2009

 Second, it suggests the best practices of how should people write a blog or make a comment in the internet.
 People should act under laws, respect other people beliefs and differences, avoid commenting on political and religious topics, be the first to collect their own mistakes, use proper references, etc.

 The third and most interesting thing of this policy is that IBM communicates trust to its employees.
 It states that employees should use their best judgement of what should and should do.
 And, surprisigly, the company also encourages its employees to identify themselves as IBM employees in thier blog and other social sites.
+I personally think that it might help remind an employee to act properly online if he identifies himself as the company's employee, but, on the other hand, the fact that IBM emphasizes this identification issue first is what I consider a powerful way of communicating trust to employees.

 Link